London to Poland by Train in the Sixties and Seventies

 Appeal for Information

 It has been decades since I experienced these journeys, and I may have forgotten some points.
-If you notice any errors in this article or you can offer me new related information, I will be grateful.
+If you notice any errors in this article or can offer me new, related information, I would be grateful.
 My contact details are at the foot of this page.

 Comments are welcome.
 Did you make this journey to Poland by train in the sixties or seventies or back from Poland to the UK?
 Is there anything I have missed?